 - Caffeine acts on your central nervous system by acting as an instant stimulant.
 This, in turn, can increase your blood pressure and hence your heart rate.

-- It can lead to severe dehydration.
+- It can lead to severe gastritis.

 - Health risks like miscarriages are also found to have an increased rate due to high caffeine consumption.